donnywarren/Meme-Machine/README.md

 ## Post-MVP

 - _Allow users to upload imgane files instead of urls._
+- _Allow users to create text at top of images as well as the current bottom location._
 - _Allow users to download finished memes as pdf or jpeg files._
 - _Create a meme playground for users to work collaboratively to create memes._
+- _Create delete user functionality._

 ---